mmoreram/ControllerExtraBundle/README.md

      * Specific annotation evaluation.
      * This method MUST be implemented because is defined in the interface *
-     * @param array      $controller        Returns the current controller
      * @param Request          $request    Request
-     * @param Annotation $annotation        Custom annotation
+     * @param Annotation       $annotation Annotation
-     * @param array      $parametersIndexed Controller parameters indexed by name *
+     * @param ReflectionMethod $method     Method
+     *
-     * @return AbstractEventListener self Object
+     * @return MyCustomAnnotationResolver self Object */
-     */
-    public function evaluateAnnotation( array $controller,
+    public function evaluateAnnotation(
                                         Request $request,
                                         Annotation $annotation,
-                                        array $parametersIndexed )
+                                        ReflectionMethod $method )
     {
         /**
          * You can now manage your annotation.
-         * You can acced to its fields using public methods */
+         * You can acced to its fields using public methods.
+         *
+         * Annotation fields can be public and can be acceded directly,
+         * but is better for testing to use getters; they can be mocked.
+         */
         $field = $annotation->getField();

         /**
-         * You can also get existant controller parameters */
+         * You can also access to existing method parameters.
+         *
+         * Available parameters are:
+         *
+         * # ParamConverter parameters ( See `resolver_priority` config value )
+         * # All method defined parameters, included Request object if is set.
+         */
-        $entity = $parametersIndexed['entity'];
+        $entity = $request->attributes->get('entity');

         /**
          * And you can now place new elements in the controller action.
-         * In this example we are creating new method parameter called $myNewField
+         * In this example we are creating new method parameter
-         * with some value
+         * called $myNewField with some value
          */
         $request->attributes->set(
             'myNewField',
-            $field . '-annotation';
+            new $field()
         );

         return $this;